Project

 - Increased the safety of cyclists in Hoi An by improving the cycling infrastructure and introducing a bicycle sharing program.

-- The Hoi An Parks Master Plan 2015-2020, which was a critical document that protected public spaces in the city.
+- The Hoi An Parks Master Plan 2015-2020, which was a critical document that protected public spaces in the city and helped increase the number of public spaces by 42%.

 Project